An Architect’s guide to Islington

 Head back down to Essex Road and you’ll find what used to be the Carlton Cinema, an absolute marvel of art deco design.
 The front of the building is decorated with Egyptian style designs that are a must-see.
 It was designed by architect George Coles in the 1930s, who created a large number of art deco buildings, particularly cinemas in London that still stand today.
 The building has been unoccupied for many years, though mercifully holds Grade II listed status, meaning that it cannot be knocked down.
 Even so, I hope that a new tenant takes on the building and brings some new life to one of Islington’s most interesting structures.

-Dominic McKenzie is an award-winning architect in Islington, North London.
-His designs are contemporary and concept-led, but are always sensitive to the architectural context in which they are constructed.
+Dominic McKenzie Architects is an award-winning architecture firm in Islington, North London.
+Our designs are always contemporary and sensitive to the architectural context in which they are constructed.